Lynne is an experienced educator, facilitator and leader with a background in secondary teaching, inclusive education and education technology.

 Successfully supported schools and leaders to:

-- evaluate pedagogy and practices to ensure they reflect future-focused education and student centered practice
+- self review and evaluate pedagogy, practices and capabilities to ensure they reflect future-focused education and student centred practice

 - increase student engagement and achievement through the use of digital technologies.